 All work carries risks.
 However, we identify and mitigate our risks by using our Operational Excellence Management System (OEMS) and enhancing our technology, tools and competency at all levels.
-We have a stringent safety policy, we consistently train our workforce, and we give our employees and contractors the authority and responsibility to stop work if they believe conditions are unsafe.
+We have a stringent safety policy; we consistently train our workforce; and our employees and contractors are empowered with the authority and responsibility to stop work if they believe conditions are unsafe.
 We also are a leader in providing health awareness and education programs to our employees and their dependents and to residents of the communities where we operate.

 what we’re doing

 Our commitment to the health and safety of our workforce is one of the values in The Chevron Way.
 It reads, “We place the highest priority on the health and safety of our workforce and protection of our assets, communities and the environment.”
 This commitment is also managed through our OEMS and reinforced at all levels of the corporation.

 Chevron is dedicated to the safety of facilities throughout their life cycle, from design to decommissioning.

 For the last 16 years, we have continuously improved our systems to support a culture of safety.
 We strive to achieve world-class performance and prevent incidents through a rigorous and systematic process of risk identification, mitigation/control and management.
 Our workforce truly believes that serious incidents are preventable, and we have policies, processes, tools and behavioral expectations in place to assist us in achieving that goal.